-Thank you for visiting the Department of Labor (DOL or Department) website and reviewing our privacy and security statement.
+Thank you for visiting the U.S. Department of Labor (DOL or Department) website and reviewing our privacy and security statement.
 DOL is committed to maintaining the privacy of your personal information and the security of our computer systems.
-With respect to the collection, use and disclosure of personally identifiable information (PII), DOL makes every effort to ensure compliance with applicable federal law, including, but not limited to, The Privacy Act of 1974, The Paperwork Reduction Act of 1995, and The Freedom of Information Act.
+With respect to the collection, use and disclosure of personally identifiable information (PII), DOL makes every effort to ensure compliance with applicable federal law, including, but not limited to, the Privacy Act of 1974, the Paperwork Reduction Act of 1995, and the Freedom of Information Act.

 As a general rule, the Department does not collect personally identifiable information when you visit our site unless you choose to provide such information.
 The information we collect varies based on what you do when visiting our site.

 If you respond to an online request for personal information